OffensiveEdge/urls-le/README.md

 ### Web Development Audit

-Extract and validate all URLs in a web application:
+Extract all URLs in a web application:

 ```html
 <!-- Extract from index.html -->